1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Brass instruments produce sound when a player blows air through vibrating lips into a mouthpiece.
 Lip vibrations are then amplified in a tube.
 The longer the tube, the lower the pitch.

-Although modern versions of this instrumental category are typically made of brass or other metals, such is not always the case.
-Ancient brass instruments like the didgeridoo and conch horn are constructed of natural materials—wood, shell, horn and bone—yet are members of the brass family due to the manner of sound production: a player buzzing into a mouthpiece to vibrate an air column.
+Although modern versions of this instrumental category are made of brass or other metals, such is not always the case.
+Prehistoric and ancient brass instruments like the didgeridoo, shofar and conch horn are constructed of natural materials—wood, shell, horn and bone—yet are members of the brass family due to the manner of sound production: a player buzzing into a mouthpiece to vibrate an air column.

 Ardhanarishvara Playing Conch Horn | Brass instruments evolved from prototypes made of natural materials and, in the case of the conch horn, a sea snail shell. | Wikimedia Commons